February 20, 2025

 Leading in Disaster Recovery: A Companion Through the Chaos: Booklet, 42 pages

-You might be grappling with funding cuts, public pushback, or staff burnout as a nonprofit leader.
+You might be grappling with funding cuts, public pushback, or staff burnout.
 The Stockdale Paradox reminds us to face these challenges head-on while believing in long-term success.

 Why it’s important?
 The optimist didn’t survive.